 Yes.
-Intelligent can proactively maintain, fault find, repair and modernise equipment of any manufacturer.
-We own a host of electronic diagnostic equipment and stock a huge range of all manufacturers parts.
+Intelligent can proactively maintain, fault find, repair, and modernise equipment of any manufacturer.
+We own a wide range of electronic diagnostic equipment and stock a huge range of commonly used manufacturers' parts.

 What is a thorough examination?

-What about if the lift breaks down with somebody stuck inside?
+What about if the lift breaks with somebody stuck inside?

-You are resonsible for putting an emergency plan in place for the rescue of trapped passengers.
-We operate a 24hr manned helpdesk ready to respond to any emergencies, calling the Fire Brigade should only ever be considered as a last resort.
+You are responsible for putting an emergency plan in place for the rescue of trapped passengers.
+We operate a 24hr manned help desk ready to respond to any emergencies, calling the Fire Brigade should only ever be considered as a last resort.

 Must I have any additional testing carried out?

 Additional testing is no longer statutory, but instead now supplementary.
 Older lift testing framework has since been split up into a list of 22 specific tests.
-These tests are now only required where called for by a competent person (could be called for to support the thorough examination, a concern arising from routine maintenance, a lift consultants specification or indeed the client can request themselves).
+These tests are now only required where called for by a competent person (could be called for to support the thorough examination, a concern arising from routine maintenance, a lift consultant's specification, or a client request).